syoo3015/su24/syllabus.md

 Your lowest 3 lecture-quiz scores will be automatically dropped — so you can miss up to 3 lectures (or skip 3 quizzes) without penalty, and you don’t need to inform us when you miss class.
 These drops are not intended to be “free-passes” to skip lectures: please reserve them for unexpected emergencies / sickness / … since missing out on content will only disrupt your learning.
 If there are extenuating circumstances which cause you to miss more than 3 lectures (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.

-### Sections
+### Lab Sections

 Labs will be held synchronously and are the primary place you will learn to program.
 Note that you are **strongly recommended** to complete all labs with a partner, and that partner-matching threads have been added to our Edstem Forum.
 On the first day of lab, Teaching Assistants (TAs) will help you find a partner in your assigned lab section.
 Labs will be located in SDH-200

-<br /><br />Lab assignments will be submitted to Gradescope.
+Lab assignments will be submitted to Gradescope.
 There will be two assignments for each lab: one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
 If you get a full score on both Gradescope assignments, you will get credit for that lab.
 Labs are graded on an all-or-nothing basis, which means if you don't get a full score on either (or both) of the two assignments, then you won't get credit for that lab.
-In our lab sections (which are held in SDH-200), TAs and Tutors will be available to help you with the problems.<br /><br /><b>We require all students to attend lab sections.</b><br /><br />
+In our lab sections (which are held in SDH-200), TAs and Tutors will be available to help you with the problems.

 Lab X will be due the day that Lab X+1 is scheduled, at midnight.
 That is, each lab is due at midnight on the day that the next lab is released.
-For example, if Lab-12 is scheduled on Tuesday, and Lab-13 is scheduled on Wednesday, then Lab-12 will be due at midnight on Wednesday.<br /><br />There will be 24 graded labs (there's no submission or credit for lab-1), and your lowest 2 lab scores will be dropped.
+For example, if Lab-12 is scheduled on Tuesday, and Lab-13 is scheduled on Wednesday, then Lab-12 will be due at midnight on Wednesday.There will be 24 graded labs (there's no submission or credit for lab-1), and your lowest 2 lab scores will be dropped.

-Attendance to lab sections are required and part of your grade.
-There will be no make-up options for lab attendance.
+<b>Attendance to lab sections are required and part of your grade.</b> There will be no make-up options for lab attendance.
 You can miss up to 5 lab sections without penalty so you do not need to inform us when you cannot attend lab.
 If there are extenuating circumstances which cause you to miss more than 5 lab sections (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
 Please note, the 5 "skip days" for lab sections only applies to attendance.
 You are still required to complete and submit the lab assignment.

 ### Discussion Sections

 Discussion sections are where you will delve into the content more deeply with worksheets in traditional “pen-and-paper” style.
 This is where you will develop the theoretical computational skills needed to understand the basics of programming and to prepare for our exams.